posit-dev/rsconnect-python/README_ADMIN.md

 # any content, published or unpublished, where the title contains the text "Stock Report"
 $ rsconnect-admin content search --title-contains "Stock Report"

+# published content, results are ordered by when the content was last deployed
+$ rsconnect-admin content search --published --order-by last_deployed

+# published content, results are ordered by when the content was created
+$ rsconnect-admin content search --published --order-by created
 ```